Revisions approved to Policy 2 by CGPS Council March 27, 2025 |

 2.1.
 ACADEMIC UNIT RESPONSIBILITY

-It is the responsibility of the academic unit to compile the complete file, to review the application, to judge the suitability/capability of the applicant, and to recommend the acceptance of those applicants they wish to have admitted.
-It is the responsibility of each unit with authority over admission decisions to ensure that the criteria for admission, application procedure and the process for evaluation of applicants are consistent with University policy and the requirements stated clearly in the University of Saskatchewan Catalogue.
-When the criteria for admission includes multiple elements, the weights assigned to these elements shall be specified.
-If a unit uses media other than the Catalogue to advertise programs, such as brochures or web pages, either the media shall contain this information or the material shall refer the student to the admissions information in the University of Saskatchewan Catalogue.
+It is the responsibility of the academic unit to compile and review the full applicant file.
+Units are encouraged to follow a holistic review process to determine the suitability/capability of the applicant, and to recommend the acceptance of those applicants they wish to have admitted.
+Units should establish systematic, comprehensive, and contextualized application reviews to ensure full consideration of all eligible applicants.
+It is the responsibility of each unit with authority over admission recommendations to ensure that the criteria for admission, application procedure, and the process for evaluation of applicants are consistent with University policy and the requirements stated clearly in the University of Saskatchewan Catalogue.
+When the criteria for admission include multiple elements, the weights assigned to these elements shall be specified.
+If a unit uses media other than the Catalogue to advertise programs, such as brochures or web pages, the unit is responsible for ensuring that the information is up to date and consistent with the approved admission criteria listed in the University of Saskatchewan Catalogue.

-Applicants accepted by the academic unit should be informed that their application has been forwarded to the CGPS and that the student has been recommended for admission.
+Applicants accepted by the academic unit may be informed that their application has been forwarded to CGPS and that the student has been recommended for admission.
 Academic units must ensure, however, that prospective students understand this is not an official offer of admission.

 2.2.
 SPECIAL CASE ADMISSION